mrbenhowl/messageCheckr/README.md

 I am planning to work on the following tasks/features in the near future:

-- Refactor messageCheckr to be more modular - there are far too many functions in one file.
+- Refactor messageCheckr to be more modular - there are far too many functions in one file (#1 priority).
 - The ability to check current date in a repeating group
 - The ability to check attributes in a repeating group
 - I'm not happy with how you have to specifiy a repeating group, so this will probably be reworked in the future
 - The ability to check an element by position within another element rather than by name
-- The ability to check <?xml version="1.0" encoding="UTF-8" standalone="yes"?> for JMS messages
 - Currently every time a path is specified the existence is checked, which means if you need to perform more than one check on the same path the path is checked more than once, which is inefficient.
 - Change the structure of the output, so that the key is the path being checked.
 That key will point to an object containing all checks
 - Support for position delimited messages
 - The ability to check floating point numbers
 - Actual and expected values are not always present in the output, this needs to change and be present
-- Converter for Cucumber.js datatable to enable use in cucumber tests
+- Converter for Cucumber.js datatable to enable use in cucumber tests (separate repo)
 - Improve unit tests - more coverage (e.g. errors) and more stubbing
 - Add unit test code coverage reports
+- The ability to check <?xml version="1.0" encoding="UTF-8" standalone="yes"?> for JMS messages
+- Migrate the above to become 'Issues'